m-henke/phone_lookup/readme.md

 - server.js: Main server file that sets up the Express server and routes.

 **Installation**
-0. Download and install node.js and python
+1. Download and install [Node.js](https://nodejs.org/en/download) and [Python](https://www.python.org/downloads/)
-1. Download the repository
+2. Download the repository
-2. Open terminal to downloaded repository (phone_lookup/)
+3. Open terminal to downloaded repository (phone_lookup/)
-3. Install dependencies
+4. Install dependencies
     - `npm install`
     - `pip install requests`
-4. Create local database:
+5. Create local database:
       - Download this query using the pre selected fields: [Virtuous Query](https://app.virtuoussoftware.com/Generosity/Query/Editor/5400)
       - Move the downloaded csv file to the `src/data` folder
       - Confirm that the headers are in the following order